Public-Health-Scotland/phsmethods/README.md

 [branch](https://github.com/Public-Health-Scotland/phsmethods/branches)
 in this repository and carry out all work on it.
-Please ensure you have linked RStudio to your GitHub account using `usethis::edit_git_config()` prior to making your contribution.
+Please ensure you have linked RStudio to your GitHub account using `usethis::edit_git_config()` before making your contribution.
 When you are ready for a review, please create a [pull request](https://github.com/Public-Health-Scotland/phsmethods/pulls) and assign **both** of the package maintainers as reviewers.
-One or both of them will conduct a review, provide feedback and, if necessary, request changes prior to merging your branch.
+One or both of them will conduct a review, provide feedback and, if necessary, request changes before merging your branch.

 Please be mindful of information governance when contributing to this package.
 No data files (aside from publicly available and downloadable